The Future for Aira

 Putting these structures together and having the right people in these seats allows us to continue to build a great agency.

 But all of these leaders need a north star and explicit guidance from Matt and I. We can no longer nudge and guide people day to day and expect things to work out.
 So we’ve decided to be more explicit about what we want Aira to be and where we’re going.
+Much in the same way that we made our culture more concrete and visible for everyone to see.

 The agency landscape and importance of multi-channel